Bop Gun (Homicide: Life on the Street)

 "Bop Gun" is the second season finale of the American police drama television series Homicide: Life on the Street, and the thirteenth overall episode of the series.
-It originally aired on NBC in the United States on January 6, 1994.
+It originally aired on NBC in the United States on January 6, 1994, as the season premiere.
 In the episode, the Baltimore homicide unit investigates the shooting death of the wife of a tourist, played by guest star Robin Williams.

 The episode was written by David Mills and David Simon based on a story by executive producer Tom Fontana, and directed by Stephen Gyllenhaal.
 In response to network feedback and poor ratings from the first season, "Bop Gun" marked several changes in the series, including a less bleak visual style and a greater focus on one plot, rather than multiple subplots.
 It was also the first episode to focus primarily on a homicide victim, rather than on the detectives.
 Simon felt the dialogue was realistic, especially that of the dark humor employed by detectives as a coping mechanism for dealing with the horrors of the job.

 Williams previously worked with Homicide executive producer Barry Levinson on the films Good Morning, Vietnam (1987) and Toys (1992).
 This led to speculation that Williams took the role on "Bop Gun" as a favor to Levinson, but the actor insisted it was out of admiration for the series itself.
 A young Jake Gyllenhaal, the son of the episode's director, makes an appearance as Williams' son.
 The episode was the first to feature Chris Tergesen as music coordinator, which resulted in the use of more songs than previous episodes, including "Killer" by Seal and "Feels Like Rain" by Buddy Guy.

 "Bop Gun" was seen by 16.3 million viewers, one of the highest Nielsen ratings of the week, thanks in large part due to interest in Williams' appearance.
 The episode received generally positive reviews, with several particularly complimenting the dramatic performance by Williams.
 "Bop Gun" won a Writers Guild of America Award for Best Screenplay of an Episodic Drama.
 Williams also received an Emmy Award nomination for Guest Actor in a Drama Series.
 The episode, along with the rest of the first and second seasons of Homicide: Life on the Street was released on DVD in the United States on May 27, 2003.